TheProfs/log-plotter/README.md

 Edit `config.yaml` to add the log message keywords you wish to visualise.

-Assuming you:
+Assuming you have 2 apps running on Heroku, with the Papertrail add-on attached:

+- Invoicing App, called **billing-app**.
-- `console.log('redis-connect-error', err)` & `console.log('fetch-error')`
+  - You `console.log('redis-connect-error', err)`
-   in a Papertrail app, called `billing-service`.
+  - You `console.log('fetch-error', err)`
+- Billing App, called `invoicing-app`.
-- `console.log('GET /invoices timeout', err)` in another Papertrail app, called `invoicing-service`.
+  - You `console.log('GET /invoices timeout', err)`

+You want to see when and how many times those `console.log` calls occured in a time period.

-Declare those 3 events and the 2 apps they are logged in, in `config.yaml`:
+Declare those 2 apps and the events you're interested in, in `config.yaml`:

 ```yaml
 ---